pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 ### 1. Ensure your site is served over HTTPS

-To serve your site over HTTPs, you need to obtain an SSL/TLS certificate and configure your server to use it if it is running on the server side.
+To serve your site over HTTPs, you need to obtain an SSL/TLS certificate and configure your server to use it if it's running on the server side.
 If you are serving your site statically over AWS or Azure, you will need to configure your CDN (Content Delivery Network) to serve static assets over HTTPs and not HTTP.